cgrates/cgrates/docs/intro.rst

 Introduction
 ============
-CGRateS is a very fast and easy scalable rating engine targeted especially for ISPs and telecom operators.
+CGRateS is a very fast and easy scalable rating engine targeted especially for ISPs and Telecom Operators.

 It is written in go (http://golang.org) and accessible from any language via JSON RPC.
 The code is well documented (go doc compliant API docs) and heavily tested.